-A design company purchases RMB600 worth of design services from a supplier, and then provides RMB1,000 worth of design services to a customer.
-The VAT rate for design services is 6 percent.
-The VAT payable is RMB1,000 x 6% – RMB600 x 6% = RMB24
+Tax specialists at Dezan Shira & Associates provided the following example: A design company purchases RMB 600 worth of design services from a supplier, and then provides RMB 1,000 worth of design services to a customer.
+The VAT rate for design services is 6 percent; the VAT payable is RMB1,000 x 6% – RMB600 x 6% = RMB 24.

-If the current output VAT amount is less than the current input VAT amount, the outstanding portion can be forwarded to the next filing period.
-Certain input VAT items cannot be deducted from output VAT.
-These include non-VAT taxable items (i.e., BT taxable services, transfers of intangibles and real property, as well as construction and renovation of real property), VAT-exempt items, and items that adopt the simplified calculation method.
+If the current output VAT amount is less than the current input VAT amount, taxpayers forward the outstanding portion to the next filing period.
+However, taxpayers should note that certain input VAT items cannot be deducted from output VAT, including non-VAT taxable items, VAT-exempt items, and items that adopt the simplified calculation method.

-If a taxpayer provides taxable services that are subject to different rates, the sales volume for each tax rate should be accounted for separately, or else the highest tax rate applies.
-Similarly, VAT taxpayers who concurrently provide services subject to BT should conduct separate accounting, or the in-charge tax authority will determine the sales volume for the taxable services.
+If a taxpayer provides taxable services that are subject to different rates, the taxpayer should account the sales volume for each tax rate separately or else the highest tax rate will apply.

 Where an overseas entity or individual provides taxable services in China and does not have an operating entity in China, the tax withholding party should calculate the amount of tax to be withheld using the below formula:

 - Amount of tax to be withheld = Price paid by the service recipient / (1 + VAT rate) x VAT rate